Faculty

 Alumni

 Elise Yang joined CBRL as an undergraduate freshman in the Summer of 2022 and contributed to studying aortic aneurysm disease.
 Elise received a Bonomi scholarship from SEAS, including a full summer stipend for her work.
+Elise is currently pursuing a PhD at Stanford.

 Chen Zhang, an M.S. student at CBRL, researched and implemented myocyte activation models for the left atrium and Purkinje fibers.